monsterkodi/kslash/README.md

 Returns p if p doesn't exist.
 Otherwise, returns a path with a number attached such that the path doesn't exist.

+## watch(p, cb)

+calls cb each time p changes. if p is a directory, cb will be called for each file change in that directory.

+## unwatch(p, cb)

+removes watches created with watch.

 ## sanitize(p)